neiltron/math/README.md

 # Doctothorpem
-A open source version of Daytum from **THE FUTURE**!
+An open source version of Daytum from **THE FUTURE**!
 A future which isn't at all the present that we currently live in and selfishly expect to support our meager existence.
 Bottom-line: this thing isn't yet functional, has no tests, and no clear-cut goals besides:

-* A First-class API
+* Solid API
 * Clients for many platforms
 * Easy deployablity for private installations
 * Data portability